 Funding will be awarded on merit, based on a process of assessment and selection.

-The assessment process shall be conducted by a review panel comprising of experienced researchers, experts and consumer representation.
+Applications that meet the eligibility requirements will be assessed and scored by an expert review panel comprised of experienced researchers, content experts and consumer representatives.

 Conflicts of interest that may arise will be treated in accordance with the WA health system Managing Conflicts of Interest Policy.